karansinghtomar123/Conversion-decimal-to-other-number-system/storyboard/README.md

 By the end of this experiment,the student will able to understand the way to convert the decimal number to binary,octal and hexadecimal number.

 ##### 2.7 Equations/formulas: NA
-Decimal to Binary:Divide the number by 2 and write the remainder also in front of each step till number become 1 or 0 then take remainder values and move from botton to top and write it in same manner.<br>
+<b>Decimal to Binary:</b>Divide the number by 2 and write the remainder also in front of each step till number become 1 or 0 then take remainder values and move from botton to top and write it in same manner.<br><br>
-Decimal to Ocatl:Divide the number by 8 and write the remainder also in front of each step till number become 1 or 0 then take remainder values and move from botton to top and write it in same manner.<br>
+<b>Decimal to Octal:</b>Divide the number by 8 and write the remainder also in front of each step till number become 1 or 0 then take remainder values and move from botton to top and write it in same manner.<br><br>
-Decimal to Hexadecimal:Divide the number by 16 and write the remainder also in front of each step till number become 1 or 0.Also remember to convert 10 to 15 number into 'A' to 'F' respectively then take remainder values and move from botton to top and write it in same manner.<br>
+<b>Decimal to Hexadecimal:</b>Divide the number by 16 and write the remainder also in front of each step till number become 1 or 0.Also remember to convert 10 to 15 number into 'A' to 'F' respectively then take remainder values and move from botton to top and write it in same manner.<br><br>

 ### 3. Flowchart 4
 <img src="flowchart/flowchart.png"/><br>